rapyuta-robotics/UE_tools/README.md

         Generate UE code and copy to target plugins.
 Only valid with --type==pkgs
     - --config:

-        config file path. please refer default_config.yaml. you can provide multiple config file and parameters are overwritten by later config files.
+        Config file path. please refer default_config.yaml. you can provide multiple config file and parameters are overwritten by later config files.
+    - --skip_pull:

+        Avoid pulling repos.

-*need to build core lib once with --type==base to build other pkgs.
+*need to build core lib once with `--type base` to build other pkgs.

 *this helper script uses [ROS2 Lib Update](#ros2-lib-update) and [Interface update](#interface-update) internally.

 # Module Overview